Enselic/sequencediagram.io/README.md

 ====

 List of minor/uninteresting things to do, roughly sorted by priority.
+- Fade in controls slowly to reduce flicker (as requested by Pavel)
+- Make 'Undo' cancel pending message (like Pavel expected)
+- Make messages movable when grabbing buttons (like Pavel expected)
 - Default to using permalinks:
   - https://sequencediagram.io/1234 points to latest version
   - https://sequencediagram.io/1234/12 points to revision 12
   - optional login/authentication
   - custom names
-- Allow move object when other object is being renamed
-- 'a' to add Object
 - Make adding a component edit its text directly
 - make NewMesssageMarker only be where messages will be added
+- Make tab switch objects
 - Make <input /> show as multiline when the layout will wrap lines.
 Use <textarea /> ?
-- Make tab switch objects
+- Make messages movable horizontally
 - Create a more accurate text measurer
-- Make messages movable horizontally
 - compare ourselves with websequencediagram dot com, our main competitor